msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 1. Apps, textbooks, language games, tests etc. are not going to get you fluent or even close.
 They can help you along the way, give you goals and motivation, but no one ever became fluent in a language with just apps, but lots of people become fluent without them.
 2. Don't believe anyone who gives you those ridiculously short estimates about how long it takes to become fluent in Japanese.
-3. Only one thing will make you fluent, time.
+3. Only one thing will make you fluent: time, and lots of it.
+There are no shortcuts.

 Currently I am nearing my 3 year mark of studying Japanese, and I'm still definitely not fluent.
 I've slowed down my studying quite considerable since leaving Japan and unfortunately being really good at Japanese is almost completely useless skill in North America.
 I thought I would share my anki stats so you could get an idea of where I am now.
 Another idea that online community likes to perpetuate is that if you reach around 10, 000 vocab cards or known words in your target language you are fluent.
 Below is my anki stats I think know around 11 000 words.
 So I guess that is another myth busted.